Lewistown gas at $3.28 per gallon? This is the cheapest fill-up in town - NewsBreak

 Lewistown gas at $3.28 per gallon?
 This is the cheapest fill-up in town

-(LEWISTOWN, MT) Depending on where you fill up in Lewistown, you could be saving up to $0.01 per gallon on gas.
+(LEWISTOWN, MT) According to Lewistown gas price data, you could be saving up to $0.01 per gallon on gas.

 On Saturday the cheapest gallon of unleaded regular in the area was at Liberty at 513 1St Ave N. Regular there was listed at $3.28 per gallon Wednesday, compared to $3.29 at Sinclair at 1502 W Main St, which GasBuddy clocked as the most expensive station in the area.